The Mosquito Control EP: Background

 The Mosquito Control EP introduces Isis's first major theme, the mosquito.
 The reissue of this EP features cover art depicting control towers (the central theme of Celestial).

 Although it represents Isis' first studio release, it is actually their third recording as a group after two demo productions.
 The EP was the last recording containing founding member Chris Mereschuk, and Randy Larson left the band shortly before its recording; as such, “[t]here are things on this record that certainly would not have [sic] been written were it not for those people, and it represented a set of voices that was no longer apparent in the subsequent recordings.”
 Sonically, Aaron Turner feels that Isis “were starting to find [their] voice” with the release, citing “Life Under the Swatter” as “the beginning of a path on which we would synthesize heavy riffing with complex rhythmic patterns and textural/subdued passages”.

 The recording process cost as little as $600 and lasted between three and four days.
 The first mix was deemed of insufficient quality, so a remastering was undertaken in 2002.
 In 2018, a remastered version was released with new artwork under Hydra Head.

-"Relocation Swarm" features dialogue sampled from Twin Peaks: Fire Walk with Me.
+"Relocation Swarm" features dialogue sampled from Twin Peaks.